mocks-server/website/docs/releases/migrating-from-v3.md

 * __`mocks.selected`__: This option will be removed.
 Use `mock.collections.selected` instead.
 * __`mocks.delay`__: This option will be removed.
 Use `mock.routes.delay` instead.
 * __`routesHandlers`__: This option will be removed.
 Use `variantHandlers.register` instead.

+## REST API

+From v3.6, a new REST API server is started in a different port of the API mock.
+URLs and models was changed too, and Swagger UI was added.
+Review the [new REST API docs](../integrations/rest-api.md) for further info.
+The legacy API in the `/admin` path will be still available in all v3.x versions, but using it will produce an alert.

 ## Alerts